Hashcat Rule Minimizer

 Signature-based dedup via SQLite

-Computes output tuple per rule, stores signatures in a temp SQLite DB — no heap pressure regardless of ruleset size.
+Computes output tuple per rule, stores a SHA-256 signature key in a temp SQLite DB — indexable TEXT primary key instead of an unindexable BLOB, fast even at 10M+ rules.
 Deleted automatically on completion.

 🌐